 Get started with MongoDB.
-Learn about the differences between relational and document databases, as well as how to work with the Mongo shell, build an application in Node.js, and more.
+Learn about the differences between relational and document databases and how to work with the Mongo shell, build an application in Node.js, and more.

 - [Kirsten] Hi.
 I'm Kirsten Hunter.
 I'm an API evangelist, and I am committed to making sure that developers have a fantastic experience working with any type of technology.
 I love Mongo because it makes it super easy to bring up an application stack and get to the coding.
 In this course, I'm going to give you an overview of the differences between relational and document databases, and then we'll dive right in to using Mongo.
 Exercises in the shell, and then Node.js will give you a strong foundation to move forward and use Mongo for your projects.
 Mongo is a fantastic tool for your toolbelt.